Ralph H. Metcalfe Federal Building

-The Ralph H. Metcalfe Federal Building is located in downtown Chicago.
-The 28-story building features a state-of-the-art conference facility, food court with eating area, and a small convenience store.
-Built in 1991, the building is constructed of steel framing in the style of Mies van der Rohe.
-It is named for former Olympian and U.S. Representative Ralph H. Metcalfe.
+The 28-story Ralph H. Metcalfe Federal Building, located in downtown Chicago, features a state-of-the-art conference facility for federal tenants and a public food court, eating area, coffee shop, and convenience store.
+Built in 1991, the building is constructed of steel framing in the style of Mies van der Rohe and is named for former Olympian and U.S. Representative Ralph Harold Metcalfe.

-Public Hours The building is open Monday through Friday, 7:00 a.m. - 6:00 p.m. (except federal holidays).
 All visitors must pass through security screening to enter the building.
 Main entrances to the building are located on the north (Jackson Boulevard side) and the west (Clark Street side).
-Entrance for the disabled is through automatic sliding doors on Jackson Boulevard.
+An accessible entrance is available via automatic sliding doors on Jackson Boulevard.

-Conference Center The building's Morrison Conference Center offers seven conference rooms to serve the business needs of federal agencies.
+The building's Morrison Conference Center offers seven conference rooms to serve the business needs of federal agencies.
 The facility is fully equipped with sound, projection, video, and satellite capability and can accommodate up to 485 people.
-For reservations or more information, contact the conference center at (312) 886-7700.
+For reservations or more information, contact the conference center at 312-886-7700.

-Art in Architecture Frank Stella's The Town Ho's Story is one in a series of pieces the artist created based on Moby Dick.
-The sculpture, which is meant to "get the spirit of the book,"channels the intensity and drama of the chapter it is named after.
+Frank Stella's towering metal sculpture The Town Ho's Story, located in the building's lobby, is one in a series of art pieces Stella created based on the novel Moby Dick.
+The sculpture is meant to capture "the spirit of the book," channeling the intensity and drama of the chapter for which it is named.

 The shortcut for this page is www.gsa.gov/rhmfb.